convisoappsec/conviso-docs/docs/integrations/azure-ad.md

 </div>

-9. Copy the required information and paste at the proper form fields at Conviso Platform:
+9. Copy the required information to be able to paste them at the proper form fields at Conviso Platform:

 <div style={{textAlign: 'center'}}>